tompascall/web-log/README.md

   - 'Network.loadingFinished'
   - 'Network.loadingFailed'
 - urlPart can be a string or a regex
-- refParams is an object with params { param1: 'value1', param2: 'value2' }
+- refParams is an object with params { param1: 'value1', param2: 'value2' }.
+These are params you want to check if a url query part contains.
+You do not have to give all the params of url, just the ones you want to check.

 ### logEntry